Cerro Nara

 Climate And Weather

-Cerro Nara experiences a humid to very humid climate with rainfall influenced by both Pacific moisture systems and orographic lifting of Caribbean trade winds over the Talamanca divide.
+Cerro Nara experiences a humid to very humid climate with rainfall influenced by both Pacific moisture systems and orographic lifting over the Talamanca divide.
 Precipitation at the lower elevations of the zone typically ranges from 2,500 to 3,500 millimeters annually, increasing with altitude to over 4,000 millimeters on exposed ridges.
 A relatively drier period from December to April on the Pacific-facing slopes reduces cloud frequency, though the higher elevations remain misty throughout the year.
 Temperatures range from around 18 degrees Celsius at mid-elevations to below 12 degrees on the upper ridges, creating cool and frequently fog-shrouded conditions in the cloud forest zone.
 These climatic conditions support the dense epiphyte load and the perpetual soil moisture that characterize the montane ecosystems of the protected zone.

 Human History